godfather667/pkill/README.md

 will start the search function.

-If the Search Value is found the line is highlighted.
+If the Search Value is found the line is highlighted. if the Search Value is **Not Found** the test heading is highlighted.

 Clicking on the Find Button will continue the search on the line after the selected line.
 This will continue until